smitty7349/ww-pv-file-uploader/README.md

   - [x] blur

 - Emits an array of `{ uuid (str), cdnURL, size (# decimal), fileName (str), moderationCheck (bool) }` for each image
+  - [x] single object event for each image